Vinodinisara/batonSystems/README.md

 # batonSystems

-As part of this application i have created a trading stem as per the below requirement:
+As part of this application i have created a trading system as per the below requirement:
 Implement a high-frequency Exchange that receives both BUY orders & SELL orders and matches them based on the Symbol, Price and the sequence in which they were received.
 For each successful match, it creates a "Trade" record between the two parties that includes the two parties (Buyer & Seller) along with attributes such as the Symbol, Price, Trade Date, etc.

  I have assumed these orders are being fed into the Exchange by http call and hence exposed 4 endpoints.